learn-academy-2024-alpha/unit-1-assessment/interview-questions.md

 ## Looking Ahead: Terms for Next Week

-Define the following terms to the best of your ability.
+Research and define the following terms to the best of your ability.

 - React
 - Yarn
 - React State
 - CRUD
 - this